cegx-ds/biomodal-bucket-archiver/README.md

 - **Memory issues**: Function uses 2GB memory for concurrent processing (10 workers)
 - **Iterator errors**: The fix converts bucket iterators to lists to prevent exhaustion
 - **Deployment errors**: Use `--redeploy` flag to remove and recreate resources
+- **Missing configuration files**: Ensure both `projects.json` and `exclude_buckets.json` exist in the correct GCS bucket.
+The error message will include the bucket name if either file is missing.